Creating Great Guest Memories!

 Working capital and reserve fund

 An advertising contribution equal to one percent (1%) of gross sales is required.
-Benihana will use this fee to defray marketing and advertising expenses associated in placing national or regional advertising campaigns; this also is payable monthly.
+Benihana will use this fee to defray marketing and advertising expenses; this also is payable monthly.

 Investment parameters for international franchises vary from country to country but are typically less capital intensive than the United States.